ftraple/cpp-design-patterns/README.md

 ### Adapter <a name="adapter"></a>

+The adapter pattern is a software design pattern (also known as wrapper, an alternative naming shared with the decorator pattern) that allows the interface of an existing class to be used as another interface.
+It is often used to make existing classes work with others without modifying their source code.

 ### Bridge <a name="bridge_intro"></a>

+The bridge pattern is a design pattern used in software engineering that is meant to "decouple an abstraction from its implementation so that the two can vary independently".
+The bridge uses encapsulation, aggregation, and can use inheritance to separate responsibilities into different classes.

 * __Bridge__ <a name="bridge"></a>

 * __Pimpl Idiom__ <a name="pimpl_idiom"></a>

- The adapter pattern is a software design pattern (also known as wrapper, an alternative naming shared with the decorator pattern) that allows the interface of an existing class to be used as another interface.
-It is often used to make existing classes work with others without modifying their source code.
+### Composite <a name="composite_intro"></a>

+The composite pattern is a partitioning design pattern.
+The composite pattern describes a group of objects that are treated the same way as a single instance of the same type of object.
+The intent of a composite is to "compose" objects into tree structures to represent part-whole hierarchies.

+* __Geometric Shapes Example__ <a name="composite_geometric_shapes"></a>

+    This example create multiple shapes objects, circle, square and rectangle, and group than into a tree view using groups of objects.

 ## Behavioral Patterns <a name="behavioral_patterns"></a>